gupy-io/searchops/docs/RTR/README.md

 A more ambitious goal than "Zero Downtime" would be complete "Relocation Transparency": *users should not be able to notice data relocation by inspecting the system state*.
-This includes absence of 404 Resource Not Found responses, but also inconsistencies between query responses and inferences about existing documents after any operations.
+This includes absence of 404 Resource Not Found responses, but also of inconsistencies between query responses and inferences about existing documents after any operations.

 This analysis focus on system state snapshots but one should take note that there are still other details that might affect user experience.
 For example,